VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< speech >}}

-Seriously, the three above pieces are some of my absolute favorite pieces.
-I think about them a lot.
+The three above pieces are some of my absolute favorite pieces!

 {{< /speech >}}